jaynarigara91/Intelligent_Movie_Recommend_System/README.md

 ## 🎯 Features

-- **Content-Based Filtering**: Recommendations are based on the movie's metadata, including genres, keywords, cast, and crew.
+- **Content-Based Filtering**: Recommendations are based on combine text of the movie's metadata, including genres, keywords, cast, and crew.
 - **Efficient Text Processing**: Preprocessing steps include parsing and converting text features for similarity calculations.
 - **Cosine Similarity**: Measures the similarity between movies based on their feature vectors, ensuring relevant suggestions.
 - **User-Friendly Interface**: A responsive web interface built with Streamlit makes interaction easy and intuitive.